Leduc Physio Tee Time; Early-season Golf Issues

 Your physiotherapist will outline a treatment plan for your specific injury or issue, and may suggest treatment methods in addition to regular physiotherapy visits.
 This may include massage therapy, exercise therapy, or devices such as custom orthotics or knee bracing.

-Book your first appointment with Connor HERE.
+Book your first appointment with Jason HERE.

 Leduc Physio also offers Massage Therapy as well as private or small-group sessions of Exercise Therapy.
 Interested in a Golf Group Exercise session?
 Call our front desk at (780) 980-5443 for more info.